Skip to content

 Profile

-Beyond Academia: Dr. Sahoo began his career in the private industry purposefully to gain better insights into societal issues.
+Beyond Academia: Dr. Sahoo began his career in the private sector intentionally to gain deeper insights into societal issues.
 To bridge the gap between research and its application, he had spent more than a decade (2008-2020) in understanding the impacts of stormwater on aquatic ecosystems through high-frequency data collections, data management, big-data-driven assessments, statistical and numerical modeling.
 During those years, he had assisted various municipalities, cities, counties and local governments in South Carolina with a variety of water resources topics such as: TMDL compliance, LID modeling, green infrastructure solutions, economic analysis, water quality monitoring, watershed/water quality modeling, NPDES permits, water resources regulations and policy formation.
 Based on his professional engineering experiences, he believes that integrated research and extension are key components in solving the grand societal water challenges of both today and the future.

 Undergraduate students, Graduate Students (M.S/Ph.D), Post-Docs: To join the SWRL group, please email me at dsahoo@clemson.edu.